Createsince1963/Padel-live-Courtfinder/README.md

 - REST APIs
 - GitHub

-## Status

-Current Phase: MVP Development
+---

-### Booking Providers
+## Booking Providers

-SmartCourtFinder provides direct links to third-party booking platforms.
+Padel Live Court Finder provides direct links to third-party booking platforms.

 Supported providers may include:

 - Playtomic
-- Club Websites
+- Club websites
-- Other Booking Platforms
+- Local booking platforms

-Bookings and payments are completed on the provider's platform.
+Bookings and payments are completed on the provider platform.

+---

+## Project Status

+Current Phase: MVP Development

+---

 ## Disclaimer

-SmartCourtFinder is an independent project.
+Padel Live Court Finder is an independent project.

 All court bookings are performed through the respective booking provider or club platform.
-SmartCourtFinder does not process payments or bookings directly.
+The application does not process payments or bookings directly.

+---

 ## Feedback

 Suggestions, issues and feature requests are welcome.

+---

 ## Author

-Thomas Kreie
+CreatSince1963

 ---

-Find.
+**Find.
 Compare.
-Play.
+Play.**